 Joining the club

-Every year TGSRC runs a Learn To Row program designed to give new rowers an introduction to the sport before they join.
+Our Learn To Row program is designed to give new rowers an introduction to the sport before they join.

-Our Learn to Row program is open to students from year 8 to year 12.
+Our Learn to Row program is open to complete beginners and those that have attended the holiday programme in year 8 to year 12.
 Students need to be at Takapuna Grammar School or planning to attend the school.

 2022 Recruitment Video